- Shared parenting—in general and for most children—is superior to sole physical custody arrangements. Tweet This

 The clear-cut conclusion is that children of all ages—including babies—whose parents separate do best when they have the same opportunities to spend time with their fathers as do children whose parents live together.
 We have no good reason to postpone fathers’ overnight care until children enter kindergarten.
 This was the view of the 111 experts in 2014, and the widespread acceptance of their conclusions and recommendations for overnights and shared parenting remains supported by science.

-Richard A. Warshak is a clinical professor of psychiatry at the University of Texas Southwestern Medical Center.
+Richard A. Warshak is a former clinical professor of psychiatry at the University of Texas Southwestern Medical Center.
 He is the author of “Social Science and Parenting Plans for Young Children: A Consensus Report,” published in Psychology, Public Policy, and Law, and the books, Divorce Poison: How To Protect Your Family From Bad-mouthing and Brainwashing, and Welcome Back, Pluto: Understanding, Preventing, and Overcoming Parental Alienation.
 Find him on Facebook: @RichardAWarshak.